About the Conference

 6th ACGMUN: April 1st – April 2nd, 2023

-The 1st ACGMUN was proud to have a total of 250 delegates attend from schools in Greece and around the world.
-The 2nd ACGMUN had a total of 350 delegates, the 3rd, 4th and 5th ACGMUN a total of 450 delegates and the 6th ACGMUN a total of 680 delegates.
-Every year, we have approximately 25 – 40 schools attend and the majority of delegates are non-Pierce students.
-Schools that have participated on an international level, come from countries such as: Bulgaria, India, Egypt, Turkey, the Netherlands, Cyprus, Italy & South Africa.
+The 1st ACGMUN was delighted to host 250 delegates representing schools from Greece and across the globe.
+Subsequent conferences saw an increase in attendance: the 2nd ACGMUN welcomed 350 delegates, followed by the 3rd, 4th, and 5th ACGMUN with a total of 450 delegates each.
+The 6th ACGMUN saw a significant rise with 680 delegates, while the 7th ACGMUN maintained a robust attendance with 650 delegates.
+Each year, approximately 25 to 40 schools participate, with the majority of delegates studying outside Pierce.
+Participating schools have an international presence, spanning countries such as Bulgaria, India, Egypt, Turkey, the Netherlands, Cyprus, Israel, Italy, and South Africa.

-Every conference has a central theme, on which some of the Agenda topics are based upon.
-Themes in the past have been: Globalism, Stability, Equality / Digital Citizenship / Zero Hunger / Global Unity / Decent Work and Economic Growth / Breaking Barriers and this year’s theme, which is Reaching Net-Zero, is one of the crucial goals the UN focuses on in the wake of climate change.
-The students of the organizing team of each conference decide upon both the theme and the Agenda topics.
-ACGMUN enforces THIMUN Rules of Procedure.
-English is the only official and working language of this conference and therefore it is used in all proceedings and all kinds of communication between the delegates.
-This rule applies to all the committees and the school premises at all times.
+Each conference is centered around a specific theme, which serves as the foundation for some of the Agenda topics.
+Previous themes have included Globalism, Stability, Equality / Digital Citizenship / Zero Hunger / Global Unity / Decent Work & Economic Growth / Breaking Barriers / Reaching Net-Zero.
+The Organizing Team for each conference is responsible for determining both the theme and the Agenda topics.
+ACGMUN adheres to THIMUN Rules of Procedure.
+English serves as the sole official and operational language for the conference, being utilized in all proceedings and communication among delegates.
+This regulation is applicable to all committees and within the school premises at all times.

-Our conference also prides itself in the fact that it strives to upkeep the sustainability goals of our school.
-The 6th ACGMUN is proud to have achieved a Gold Star in sustainability, according to our school’s guidelines, by reducing waste to a minimum in accordance with the Stars Rating System, from which our school as an entity has received a Gold Star as well.
+Our conference takes great pride in its commitment to upholding the sustainability objectives of our school.
+The 6th ACGMUN proudly attained a Gold Star in sustainability, following our school’s guidelines.
+This recognition was achieved by minimizing waste in alignment with the Stars Rating System, through which our school as a whole has also earned a Gold Star.

-During our three-day conference, we even publish an online newsletter, titled “The Daily Herald” with events of the day and highlights been mentioned, and in 2019, our conference featured an live blog in its place so as to further reduce paper usage.
+Throughout our three-day conference, we produce an online newspaper named “The Daily Herald,” which covers the events of the day and highlights noteworthy occurrences.
+In 2019, our conference opted for a live blog instead of the newsletter to further diminish paper consumption.